corrode/corrode.github.io/content/blog/prototyping/index.md

 Programming is an iterative process - as much as we like to come up with the perfect solution from the start, it rarely works that way.

-The process of prototyping helps reveal the patterns behind more idiomatic code.

 Whether you're writing games, CLI tools, or designing library APIs, prototyping helps tremendously in finding the best approach before committing to a design.
+It helps reveal the patterns behind more idiomatic code.

 Contrary to popular belief, Rust is a joy for building prototypes.

-For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas -- let me invite you to see why.
+For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas and here's why.

+You don't need to be a Rust expert to be productive while prototyping - in fact, many of the techniques we'll discuss specifically help you sidestep Rust's more advanced features.

+If you focus on simple patterns and make use of Rust's excellent tooling, even less experienced Rust developers can get a lot of value from prototyping in Rust.

-## Why People Believe Rust Is Not Good For Prototyping
+## Why People Think Rust Is Not Good For Prototyping

 The common narrative goes like this: